Skip to Main Content

 Location Knowledge

-We understand INAH (Instituto Nacional de Antropología e Historia) requirements for filming at archaeological sites like Teotihuacán and Chichén Itzá, including 30+ day advance permit applications.
+We know INAH (Instituto Nacional de Antropología e Historia) needs for filming at archaeological sites like Teotihuacán and Chichén Itzá.
+This includes 30+ day advance permit applications.

 03.